nephio-project/docs/README.md

 ### Setting up the environment

-1. The site is using Hugo as the documentation generating engine and as Hugo depends on Go in mudule handling you need to have Go installed on your computer.
-Most Linux distributions have Go preinstalled, but some of them have a verstion that is too old for Hugo.
+1. The site is using Hugo as the documentation generating engine and as Hugo depends on Go in module handling you need to have Go installed on your computer.
+Most Linux distributions have Go preinstalled, but some of them have a version that is too old for Hugo.
 You should have at least version 1.18.0.
 You can install version 1.18 of go on an Ubuntu using the following commands: